apache/comdev-site/source/communitybuilding/README.md

 but is not limited to:

 * Welcoming
+    * Creating a welcoming environment for beginners
+    * Actively welcoming new contributors
+    * Welcoming, and onboarding, new Committers, PMC members
 * Transparency
+    * Bringing discussion back to the public list
+    * Over-communicating, rather than assuming everyone Just Knows
+    * Appropriate use of synchronous communication (ie, Slack, Discord, etc.)
 * Articulating the project mission
+    * What's in scope?
+What is out of scope?
+    * What does it do?
+Who is the target audience?
 * Events
+    * Foundation-wide events
+    * Project summits
+    * Small/Local meetups
 * Good First Tickets
 * Responsiveness (to tickets, questions, PRs)
 * Delegation (Actively delegating to beginners, so that they can build